In a nutshell

 Medicinal chemistry incorporates the design, development and monitoring of drugs, which are essential in tackling new and existing diseases.
 This course integrates the range of subjects required to allow you to become a medicinal chemist.
 Subjects covered include both core areas of chemistry (organic, physical, inorganic and analytical) and key areas of biochemistry and biology relevant to the discipline.

 We pride ourselves on our research and have recently invested extensively in our facilities to ensure that you are able to complete research projects that are exciting and inspiring, contributing useful findings to the field.
-Examples of research areas that you can explore include: nanotechnology, drug design and repurposing, cancer and antimicrobial research, natural products, biomarkers, analytical detection of volatiles, mass spectrometry, computational studies, skin modelling, environmental assessment, pollution and remediation, toxicology and much more.
+Examples of research areas that you can explore include: nanotechnology, drug design and repurposing, cancer and antimicrobial research, natural products, analytical detection of volatiles, mass spectrometry, computational studies, toxicology and much more.

 - Gain a broad, basic knowledge of chemical principles to prepare you for more advanced study